 - Civil Society and Community Studies 801 – Mixed methods and community-based action research

-Graduate students interested in community-based research can join the Association of Graduate Engaged Scholars (AGES), a network of community-minded graduate students.
+Graduate students interested in community-based research can join the Association of Community-Engaged Scholars (ACES), a network of community-minded graduate students.

 Community Engagement Workshop

 We offer a range of resources to help support student, staff and faculty strengthen their understanding of community engagement and learn strategies and dispositions that can lead to mutually beneficial projects and partnerships.